ckurau/naive-mean-reversion/README-nmr.md

 ## Disclaimer

 Educational and research purposes only.
 Past backtest performance does not guarantee future results.
 Not financial advice.
 Consult a licensed financial advisor and CPA before trading with real capital.
 V33d's aggressive position sizing (60 positions, 9% each when VIX < 25) is suitable only for those who understand and can hold through drawdowns of −54%+.
 V32d is the recommended alternative for Roth IRA accounts (MaxDD −39%, Sharpe 0.77).
-V32e is a middle ground for taxable accounts where the −54% drawdown of V33d is too uncomfortable.